ZMonfared/DSAIlab/_members/1_Zahra_Monfared.md

 ### <span style="color: #114584;">Honours and Awards</span>

 <span style="color: #072140;">
-- BMBF Research Funding (~1.31M €) for AI and dynamical systems research (2024–2027)
+- BMBF Research Funding (my own position, one Postdoc, 2 PhD positions and one student assistant)in the field of AI (2024–2027)
 - NeurIPS Outstanding Reviewer Award, 2021
+- Research Visit Funding During Ph.D.
+Program.
+Institute for Analysis and Algebra, Technical University of Braunschweig, Germany.
 - Ranked 1st in Ph.D. program with highest GPA
-- Multiple grants for research in Koopman operator theory and machine learning
+- Graduated with Honors in M.Sc. and B.Sc. programs
 </span>

 ---